lxx-holmes/lxx-holmes/README.md

 🔭 I’m working on a dissertation on NLP.

-⚡ Fun fact: I hold membership of both HKICPA and CICPA.
-I am a CFA Charter Holder.
+⚡ Fun fact: I am an HKICPA, CICPA and a CFA charter holder.
 I have worked in one of the Big 4 accounting firms and an international financial institution.

+I play the Pipa (a traditional Chinese instrument) and the piano, and was in the school orchestra from primary school through to university.

 💬 I am keen to explore how technology will change the finance industry.